 Turns out the only thing I had to worry about, however, was my ability to never fit into yoga pants again ‘cos they were so freaking good I’d eat up to four a day.

 Dining aside, Da Nang is on the coast so once my neck was sorted I headed straight to a new hotel a few minutes away from My Khe Beach.
-It reminded me quite a lot of Durban’s Umhlanga Rocks or Port Elizabeth’s Kings Beach in that it’s a long strip, super busy and extremely family focused.
+It reminded me quite a lot of Durban’s Umhlanga Rocks or Port Elizabeth’s Kings Beach in that it’s a long, busy strip that’s extremely family-focused.

-If you go expecting Clifton 4th vibes you’ll be disappointed and I’d be lying if I said I didn’t pine a little for An Bang in Hoi An but hey, I had my audio book, towel and sunscreen and that’s all I needed to be a happy bunny.
+If you go expecting Clifton 4th vibes you’ll be disappointed and I’d be lying if I said I didn’t pine a little for An Bang in Hoi An but hey, I had my audio book and that’s all I needed to be a happy bunny.

 Certain parts of the beach have loungers and umbrellas that you can pay to use and I happily shelled out as the price was so nominal I’ve forgotten it.
 This is one of the joys of a local beach as opposed to a touristy one.
 I also enjoyed not being harassed by hawkers although you could order food to your lounger.
 Nothing on the menu caught my eye but boy did I eat a shit load of ice cream.
 On the street.
 On the beach.
 In my bed.
 In the bath.
 It was ice cream all day, err day!
 (My neck was giving me the worst headaches everrr so it felt totally justified, okay?)

-Anyway, like I said, Da Nang isn’t exactly the most ‘happening’ city but, what does happen there is pretty darn delish.
+Anyway, like I said, Da Nang isn’t exactly the most ‘happening’ city but it’s certainly not short on ‘delish’.